kristinemlarson/gnssrefl/docs/pages/README_install.md

 ## Local Python Install for Linux/MacOS

 As of gnssrefl version 3.19.4, python version >= 3.10 is required.
-To allow this we had to change how the package is built; we now use meson.
 If you have problems with the install, please let us know by posting a github Issue.

-For installation with github/pypi, the setup requires a few system dependencies: gcc and gfortran.
-To check please type:

-<code>apt-get install -y gcc</code>

-and

-<code>apt-get install -y gfortran</code>

-in your terminal (or <code>yum install -y gcc-gfortran</code>).

-**If you are using a MacOS** then you will need to install <code>xcode</code>.
-First, in your terminal, check first to see if you already have it:

-<code>xcode-select -p</code>

-If it is installed, it should return a path.
-If it is not installed then run

-<code>xcode-select --install</code>

-This should install gcc.
-You can check if you have gcc by typing

-<code>gcc --version</code>

-You can check to see if you have gfortran by typing

-<code>gfortran --version</code>

-If you do not have gfortran, then you can use homebrew to install (<code>brew install gfortran</code>).

 ### Environment Variables